 Example 2: You Pet a Cat on Its Head, and It Starts Purring.
 Pet The Cat On Its Belly and It Hisses…

 Inductive reasoning can be used to conclude about one specific person, place, or thing.
 Let’s say you get a new cat.
 Your friend tells you that their cat loves belly rubs and asks if your cat is the same way.
 To answer your friend, you have to draw from past experiences.
 One time, you pet the cat on its head, and the cat started purring.
 Petting the cat on its back evoked a similar reaction.
 But the cat got finicky if you tried to rub its belly.
 You conclude that your cat doesn’t love belly rubs.

 Experimentation can lead to a lot of inductive reasoning.
 Take the first time you got drunk.
 You probably drank too much and got sick.
 The next time you got drunk, you also got sick.
 Later, you drink again - guess what happened?
 You got sick.

 Through your observations and experimentation, you conclude that too much alcohol makes you sick.
 Sure, someone may have told you that you would get sick after drinking.
 But if you come to that conclusion through a series of observations and events, you have used inductive reasoning.

 Example 4: Geometry

-Mathematicians use a specific process to create theorems, or proven statements.
+Mathematicians use a specific process to create theorems or proven statements.
 Inductive reasoning cannot produce fool-proof theorems, but it can start the process.
 If someone is observing something, for example, that two triangles look congruent, they are using inductive reasoning.
-They have more work to do before they can prove once and for all that the two triangles are congruent, but inductive reasoning helped them kick things off.
+They have more work to do before they can prove once and for all that the two triangles are congruent, but inductive reasoning helps them kick things off.